ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-create-table.md

 layout: default
 parent: Statements
 grand_parent: SQL guide
-nav_order: 1
+nav_order: 2
 ---

 ## CREATE TABLE statement

 Creates a FeatureBase table.
 The table already exists and `IF NOT EXISTS` is not specified the statement will not be successful.
-The identifier for the table must conform to the rules of FeatureBase identifiers.

 ## BNF Syntax diagrams